MacHu-GWU/sqlalchemy_mate-project/README.rst

 Welcome to ``sqlalchemy_mate`` Documentation
 ==============================================================================

-A library extend sqlalchemy module, makes CRUD easier.
+A library extend sqlalchemy module, save you from writing 50% database.

 Features